-Missouri receives the "best of the worst" award, rounding out the top 10 with 31.4% of residents being listed as obese.
+Missouri receives the “best of the worst” award, rounding out the top 10 with 31.4% of residents being listed as obese.
 A respectable 34.2% of people there remain outside of the overweight and obese listings.
-The rest residents of the "Show Me State" have perhaps enjoyed too many ice cream cones, since they were invented in St. Louis.
-7
+The rest of the residents of the “Show Me State” have perhaps enjoyed too many ice cream cones since they were invented in St. Louis.

 Louisiana continues the southern trend with 31.7% of residents ranked obese.
 This ties the obesity percentages of Texas, Michigan, and Tennessee, but we will include the percentage of people listed as overweight (BMI of 25.0-29.9) for our tiebreaker category, where Louisiana registers 34.7 of its population.

 #8 – Texas

 Texans are ranked at 31.7% obesity, with a tiebreaker overweight percentage of 34.8.
 So close to Louisiana, but still that much worse!
 Texas is known for doing everything big, but it seems as though they don’t worry about that as much when it comes to exercise.

 #7 – Michigan